How to Create a Digital Wallet: All-in-one Guide for Founders

 digital wallet design

 The next step is to integrate payment gateways into your digital wallet.
-Payment gateways allow users to make payments using their credit card, debit card, or bank account.
+A payment gateway is the service that securely processes transactions, allowing users to make payments using their credit card, debit card, or bank account.

 There are several payment gateways available, including: